 - Permanent – The GHG removal, represented by carbon credits, is permanent and cannot be reversed.
 For forest projects, the project registrar provides a robust buffer system to account for any unforeseen reversals (forest fire, etc.).

 What types of projects do carbon credits fund?

 Carbon offset projects come is many forms and are located all over the world.
 Project types include forestry and other land use projects, emission reductions in industrial processes, methane capture and destruction from under regulated landfills, and through digesters located on dairy farms.
 Carbon capture and storage of emissions from fossil fuel combustion is another project type.
 Energy efficiency and renewable energy is a project type that is fast becoming business as usual.
 You can choose to purchase and retire credits from a single project, or buy credits in a portfolio that distributes your emission reduction funds across multiple projects.

-Who’s buying carbon offsets?
+Who’s buying carbon credits?

 There are two flavors of carbon markets, the large worldwide compliance market and the smaller voluntary market.
 Under a GHG compliance program, companies that are large emitters are subject to government policy, which often allow the use of carbon offsets for a portion of a emission reduction commitment.
 The much smaller voluntary market allows individuals, small and medium size businesses, even large corporations not under a compliance program the ability to offset their emissions.